akash7812/Intelsys-Spam_Filter/README.md

 #### How it works?👇
-For example, let us consider the text, "Win a free iPhone" The Naive Bayes classifier, checks each word's probability of it in spam or ham in the DataSet.
+For example, let us consider the text, "Win a free iPhone"

+The Naive Bayes classifier, checks each word's probability of it in spam or ham in the DataSet.
 Finally, it multiplies each word's probabilities to find the total probability of the sentence for SPAM and HAM respectively.
 If the Spam probability is high, then it is classified as a Spam email and vice versa...

 To know more about Naive Bayes classification, Hey curious minds., I have attached a YouTube Video link below.
 Don't miss to check it out!

 👇👇👇

 <https://youtu.be/O2L2Uv9pdDA?si=C-7z0HT8ZLV4eA1E>

 ### A short guide to develop the Naive Bayes ML model for Spam detection:
 [1] Let’s start by using the Naïve Bayes ML model – due to its efficiency and easier implementation.

 [2] Get a sample Data-Set for (Spam/Ham) emails - It will be available in the following link;

-<https://www.kaggle.com/datasets> We can search for spam emails dataset here.
-A Sample Dataset is shared in WhatsApp group too.
+<https://www.kaggle.com/datasets> We can search for spam emails dataset here (A Sample Dataset is shared in WhatsApp group too)

 [3] Load the dataset and train the model.

-[4] Check for its accuracy
+[4] Check for its accuracy.

 [5] Print the Accuracy score, Confusion Matrix and Classification report.